-- 6-6-5 Where a bank obtains data, documents or information from the customer or a third party, it should ensure that such data, documents or information is current at the time they are provided to the bank. - 6-6-6 Where the customer is unable to produce an original document, a bank may consider accepting a copy of the document - (a) that is certified to be a true copy by a suitably qualified person (e.g. a notary public, a lawyer or certified public or professional accountant); or - (b) if a bank staff independent of the customer relationship has confirmed that he has sighted the original document. - 6-6-7 Where a document is in a foreign language, appropriate steps should be taken by a bank to be reasonably satisfied that the document does in fact provide evidence of the customer's identity.
-The bank should ensure that any document that is critical for performance of any measures required under the Notice is translated into English by a suitably qualified translator.
-Alternatively, the bank may rely on a translation of such document by a bank staff independent of the customer relationship who is conversant in that foreign language.
-This is to allow all employees and officers of the bank involved in the performance of any measures required under the Notice to understand the contents of the documents, for effective determination and evaluation of ML/TF risks associated with the customer. - 6-6-8 The bank should ensure that documents obtained for performing any measures required under the Notice are clear and legible.
+- 6-5-5 Where a direct life insurer obtains data, documents or information from the customer or a third party, it should ensure that such data, documents or information is current at the time they are provided to the direct life insurer. - 6-5-6 Where the customer is unable to produce an original document, a direct life insurer may consider accepting a copy of the document that is certified to be a true copy by a suitably qualified person (e.g. a notary public, a lawyer or certified public or professional accountant).
+Alternatively, the direct life insurer may also consider accepting a copy of the original, provided a direct life insurer's employee independent of the customer relationship has confirmed that he has sighted the original document.

+- 6-5-7 Where a document is in a foreign language, appropriate steps should be taken by a direct life insurer to be reasonably satisfied that the document does in fact provide evidence of the customer's identity.
+The direct life insurer should ensure that any document that is critical for performance of any measures required under the Notice is translated into English by a suitably qualified translator.
+Alternatively, the direct life insurer may rely on a translation of such document by a direct life insurer's employee independent of the customer relationship who is conversant in that foreign language.
+This is to allow all employees and officers of the direct life insurer involved in the performance of any measures required under the Notice to understand the contents of the documents, for effective determination and evaluation of ML/TF risks associated with the customer. - 6-5-8 The direct life insurer should ensure that documents obtained for performing any measures required under the Notice are clear and legible.
 This is important for the establishment of a customer's identity, particularly in situations where business relations are established without face-to-face contact.